 In short, if there is a chance for your organization to process personal data of EU residents, you need to be aware of GDPR.

 The EU-US Privacy Shield scheme became operational on the 1st of August 2016, when the European Commission issued its formal decision that the Privacy Shield provides adequate protection to allow personal data to be transferred overseas.
 In short, this is the official certificate that might protect you from GDPR penalties.

 The certification costs may vary.
-For organizations with annual costs up to $5 million the fee is $250/$375 which is an acceptable annual fee.
-In addition, Privacy Shield may be reviewed as a proof that your organization is following the best practices related to Data Protection.
+For organizations with annual costs up to $5 million, the fee is $250/$375 which is an acceptable annual fee.
+In addition, Privacy Shield may be reviewed as proof that your organization is following the best practices related to Data Protection.

-There is a list of all organizations certified by Privacy Shield available on their website, so all organisations certified will be able to increase their online reputation and prove their high quality standards only by being listed there.
+There is a list of all organizations certified by Privacy Shield available on their website, so all organizations certified will be able to increase their online reputation and prove their high-quality standards only by being listed there.

 LogSentinel supports event logging using unmodifiable blockchain technology.
 If you are interested to see how it works, sign up here.